 Image Reference: created by the author

-• Customer support tickets: Tracking support tickets can help identify common issues, providing insights into areas needing improvement.
+• Customer support tickets: Tracking support tickets helps identify common issues and provides insights into areas needing improvement.

 9. Compliance